jscad/csg.js/V2-ROADMAP.md

   - decouple api & implementation
     - we want to be able to change the internals of the csg algorithm & data structures without breaking everything in the process
-      - for example we have been looking into f-rep, b-rep, half edges
+      - for example we have been looking into f-rep, b-rep, half edges and beyond that, into Implicit Surfaces and true volumetric modeling (signed distance fields, raymarching & co)
     - see [vtree experiments](https://github.com/kaosat-dev/jscad-tree-experiments) for a working system based on V1
   - keep the immutability of the API, it is sane, avoids issues with accidental mutation
     - note that this does NOT mean that there cannot be mutable parts in the 'core' (behind the scenes)

 ### Internals:
+  - emphasis on simple data as inputs

   - simplification of data structures and functions (they should do one thing & do it well)
     - vertices, points, polygons etc all have deeply nested, overly complex data structures
     - the whole use of 'tags' on the above to find identical instances is overly complex and should be removed (the code predates weakmaps, sets etc)

+  - the 2d shapes system is in a rather bad state and needs an overhaul, keeping in line with the new functional API, and simplifing the data structures

   - use webgl & js environement more inteligently
     - a shorter path to webgl would be ideal to avoid having to regenerate geometry useable by webgl (this note is only valid as long as we use triangle based structures obviously)
     - seperate object TRANSFORMS (transformation matrix) from object STRUCTURE, ie move from transforms 'baked in'